 Text of CMR Convention has never been changed.

-On this website you can find the Protocol (1978) to Convention and list of countries – parties.
-This protocol concerns monetary units that have to be used for the calculation of compensations (see questions 15, 16, 17).
+On this website you can find the Protocol (1978) to Convention and list of countries –

 In February, 2008 new Protocol to CMR Convention concerning the electronic form of invoice has been signed by UNO institutions.
 This Protocol will enter into force on the ninetieth day after five states have deposited their instruments of ratification or accession.